 When it comes to getting rid of your old computer, safety is more important than you might think.
 After all, your PC is home to lots of personal information and sensitive data.
 To protect yourself, dispose of your tech the smart way.
 Here are some tips to help you get rid of your old PC.

-No matter how careful you’ve been, your computer probably contains private information like passwords, financial account numbers, medical information, tax records, etc. Make sure your personal details are actually erased by not just deleting them, but wiping your hard drive.
-Save the files you want to keep on an external hard drive and then wipe your old PC’s slate clean.
+No matter how careful you’ve been, your computer probably contains private information like passwords, financial account numbers, medical information and tax records.
+Make sure your personal details are actually erased by not just deleting them, but wiping your hard drive.
+Save the files you want to keep on an external hard drive, then wipe your old PC’s slate clean.

-- Resell it – Your computer may be old to you, but some organizations are interested in buying your used electronics.
+Resell it.
+Your computer may be old to you, but some people and organizations are interested in buying your used electronics.
 Check online for possible buyers near you.
 You may even be able to sell individual parts if they’re still good, like old graphics cards or coolant systems.